lightwordz/INX_Employee_Performance/README.md

 # INX Future Inc.

+# Requirements

 INX Future Inc, is one of the leading data analytics and automation solutions provider with over 15 years of global business presence.
+INX is consistently rated as top 20 best employers past 5 years.
 In recent years, the employee performance indexes are not healthy and this has become a growing concern among the top management.
-The CEO Mr. Brain, decided to initiate a data science project, which analyzes the current employee data and find the core underlying causes of the performance issues.
+The CEO Mr. Brain, decided to initiate a data science project, which analyzes the current employee data and find the core underlying causes of the employee performance issues.
 He also expects a clear indicators of non-performing employees, so that any penalization of non-performing employee, if required, may not significantly affect other employee morals.

 The following insights are expected from this project: